knrafto/prover/doc/language.md

 # File structure

-At top-level, the file is broken into statements, where indented lines are treated as a continuation of the previous command.
+At top-level, the file is broken into statements, where indented lines are treated as a continuation of the previous statement.
+A statement is either a definition, or a command.

 # Grammar

 ```
 statement = directive | definition
-directive = :prove expr  (matches any :word)
+directive =
+    :assume expr : expr
 definition = name [ params ] [ : expr ] := expr
 params = ( param [, param]* )
 param = name [: expr]